Dilated pupils: Aniridia causes and concerns

-This is an unusual but harmless condition where a person experiences sporadic episodes of one pupil suddenly becoming dilated, often accompanied by blurry vision, headache and eye pain.
+This is an unusual but harmless condition in which a person experiences sporadic episodes of one pupil suddenly becoming dilated, often accompanied by blurry vision, headache and eye pain.

 Young women who are prone to migraine appear to have the highest risk of benign episodic unilateral mydriasis.
 In one study, the median duration of the episodes was 12 hours (some lasted much longer) and the median frequency was two to three episodes per month.
 The condition resolves and the pupil returns to normal size and functioning without treatment.

 Generally, the cause of Adie's tonic pupil is unknown; but in some cases, it may be associated with trauma, surgery, poor blood circulation or infection.
-There's no cure for Adie's pupil or Adie's syndrome.
+There is no cure for Adie's pupil or Adie's syndrome.

-This is a rare condition where a person is born with a partially or completely absent iris, resulting in a very large pupil.
+This is a rare condition in which a person is born with a partially or completely absent iris, resulting in a very large pupil.